Eastern Australia Trip. Day 2 : Sydney

 Can you identify the boar's head?

-After lunched at one of the golf club in Leura, we stopped at another lookout, which couldn't be reach by typical large buses.
-Yet we captured another postcard-view of the Blue mountains before we headed back to the city.
+After lunch at one of the golf clubs in Leura, we stopped at another lookout, which couldn't be reached by typical large buses.
+Yet we captured another postcard view of the Blue Mountains before we headed back to the city.

 Nu'man ordered a sumptuous desert after lunch